Bayesian/Graphoid intersection property for factorisation spaces: Introduction

 "The notion of informational relevance is given [...] through the device of conditional independence, which successfully captures our intuition about how dependencies should change in response to news facts".\\

-For any three random variables with discrete values, we will note $X\independent Y|_{\mathbb{P}} Z$\footnote{$\mathbb{P}$ will be omitted from now on, as in literature.} the fact that $X$ is independent to $Y$ conditionally to $Z$ (Section 4 Eq (\ref{condindep}) ).\\
+For any three random variables with discrete values, we will note $X\independent Y\vert_{P} Z$ the fact that $X$ is independent of $Y$ conditionally to $Z$ (see Section \ref{chapitre-1-section-4} Equation \ref{condindep}); in the previous expression $P$ will be omitted from now on, as in literature.\\

-Let $W,X,Y,Z$ be four random variables for which $P_{W,X,Y,Z}$ is stricly positive.
-The intersection property or intersection axiom, in Bayesian networks\footnote{ As found in \cite{FirstC} (Chapter 2 Proposition 2.12) or \cite{Dechter} (Chapter 3 Theorem 1).}, is as follows:
+The intersection property in Bayesian networks, as found in \citep{FirstC} (Chapter 2 Proposition 2.12) or \citep{Pearl1988} (Chapter 3 Theorem 1), is the following proposition.

-In this document we are interested in a more general way to describe dependencies of a set of variables, which is through factorisations.
-Factorisation is central for graphical models and some algorithmic tools such as the sum-product message passing have been developed to estimate their marginals.\\